hgn/hippod/doc/exchange-format.md

 # Concept and Architecture #

-This document describe the internal and external API of contestcolld.
+This document describes the internal and external API of contestcolld.
 Understanding this document provides nearly all required information how contestcolld works internally, how contestcolld can be extended and what are the basic concept behind contestcolld.